A cell that contains solid electrolytes is called

 - Application of solid oxide fuel cell technology for power generation

-- Solid that contains just atoms
+- Solid contains ocenaniand continental material

 - Contains a liquid outer layer and a solid inner layer